 - PLEASE NOTE: A health form for your daughter must be completed every year for camp through Camp Doc.
-Previous users of Camp Doc will not have to complete a full form; just make changes to information that needs updating and sign and date for 2026. - Parent or Guardian completes and signs the health form.
-Please write any health problems/concerns on the form. - Your daughter's physician completes and signs his/her portion of the health form both the front and back. - Your daughter's physician completes and signs the individual standing orders for prescription medication or over the counter medication on the reverse of the health form.
+Previous users of Camp Doc will not have to complete a full form; just make changes to information that needs updating and sign and date for 2026. - Parent or guardian completes and signs the health form.
+Please write any health problems/concerns on the form. - Your daughter's physician completes and signs the individual standing orders for prescription medication or over the counter medication on the reverse of the health form.
 This section MUST be signed in order to dispense medication at camp.
 PLEASE NOTE: The NYSHD considers bug spray and sun screen FDA approved over the counter medications.
-Parents/guardians are now authorized to sign the health form stating permission for their child to use.
+Parents/guardians are authorized to sign the health form stating permission for their child to use.
 However, please make sure your family physician is signing off on all over the counter medications.

 - The immunization section is completed with dates.
 It is not acceptable to write "up to date."
 Remember your daughter cannot stay at camp without immunizations stated.
-If your child is not immunized, please contact Janet DePetrillo, Sr. Director of Outdoor Program for further instructions.
+If your child is not immunized, please contact Janet DePetrillo, Sr. Director of Outdoor Program, for further instructions.